seanpmaxwell/jet-validators/README.md

 ## Introduction <a name="introduction"></a>
 A simple, but long, list of validator-functions commonly used when checking values in TypeScript.
-This is not meant to replace advanced schema validation libraries like `zod`, `valibot`, `jet-schema` etc. This is just a list of pre-defined validator-functions to save you time and boiler-plate code in TypeScript.
+This is not meant to replace advanced schema validation libraries like `zod`, `valibot`, `jet-schema` etc. This is just a list of pre-defined validator-functions to save you time and boilerplate code in TypeScript.

 ### Quick Glance
 ```typescript